-Iranian journalist Mostafa Abdi is serving a 26-year, 3-month sentence in the Greater Tehran Penitentiary, also known as Fashafouyeh Prison, on anti-state charges.
+Iranian journalist Mostafa Abdi is serving a 26-year, three-month sentence on anti-state charges.
 He was arrested in February 2018 while covering religious protests for the Majzooban-e-Noor website, which covers news about the Gonabadi Dervishes, a Sufi splinter group.
-Despite multiple requests for furlough during the coronavirus outbreak from the journalist, his family, and his lawyer, and in spite of contracting COVID-19 in July 2021, Abdi was not granted any temporary release.

 Abdi was convicted of "assembly and collusion against national security," "disturbing public order," "disobeying law enforcement agents," and "propaganda against the state," the Center for Human Rights in Iran reported.

 According to an August 18, 2018, report on Infosufi, a news website covering the Gonabadi Dervishes, Abdi refused to hire a lawyer at the time of the preliminary trial, signaling that he did not recognize the legitimacy of the Revolutionary Court.
 The Infosufireport included a copy of Abdi’s full sentence.